BoiPlex/ECS-165A-Database-System/lstore/design.md

     - remember there are 16 physical pages per page range
     -   write the 16 physical pages every time a page range is created

-disk read/writes and the dictionary can be defined in db.py
+a disk class can be defined in db.py: read_db()
+- read existing db
+read_page(record_type, rid)
+- use rid to correctly locate page's location in disk, return physical_page write_page(record_type, rid, physical_page)
+- use rid to correctly locate page's location in disk, write the physical_page

 ## Bufferpool
 The bufferpool has Config.NUM_FRAMES frames